Rene-Sanchez/SQL-Demo/README.md

 # SQL-Demo
-Examples of some of my work in SQL
+Examples of some of my work in SQL taken from Mode Analytics.